 There are no real legal benefits to using Aussie betting sites but there are a few reasons why punters prefer Australian operators to international betting sites.

-As Australia's newest betting site PlayUp entered the Australian betting scene with a clear focus on providing top odds and a great user experience.
-In line with this, PlayUp has our favourite Australian betting app and also Australia's best-fixed odds for horse racing and sports betting.
+As one of Australia's newest betting sites PlayUp entered the Australian betting scene with a clear focus on providing top odds and a great user experience.
+In line with this, PlayUp has our favourite Australian-owned betting app and also Australia's best-fixed odds for horse racing and sports betting.
 PlayUp is looking to change the betting game forever and has announced plans to offer the world’s first fully-integrated, blockchain-enabled sports community with their PlayChip currency.

 Draftstars launched in 2016 as a daily fantasy sports betting platform and was acquired by PlayUp in 2018.
 Since then they have grown their site to offer fantasy betting to over 300,000 customers and counting.
 With Australia's biggest fantasy prize pools, daily games with no season-long commitment and a top fantasy betting app, Draftstars is also changing the way Aussies bet on over 15 different sports.